rthurman/hotspot/README.md

 distribution model.
 Regions flagged by the algorithm are called "hotspots."
 The algorithm utilizes a local background model that automatically normalizes for large regions of elevated tag levels due to, for example, copy number effects.
-Hotpsot is otherwise able to detect regions of enrichment of highly-variable size, making it applicable to both broad and highly-punctate signals.
+Hotspot is otherwise able to detect regions of enrichment of highly-variable size, making it applicable to both broad and highly-punctate signals.
 We have applied it extensively to DNase-seq and ChIP-seq data, including transcription